mongodb/specifications/source/retryable-writes/retryable-writes.rst

 whether the server is new enough to support a transaction ID for the command.
 The method should simply send the user’s command document to the server as-is.

-This specification does not affect write commands executed in an application where retryable writes have not been enabled.
+This specification does not affect write commands executed within a MongoClient where retryable writes have not been enabled.

 Constructing Write Commands